ShashankShatraboina/AutoMLOPS/README.md

 Run the Streamlit app:
 streamlit run app/streamlit_app.py

-📊 Use Cases
+## 📊 Use Cases

 Automated Machine Learning Experiments (6-8 hours → <10 minutes)
 Rapid ML Prototyping with Leakage Prevention Beginner-Friendly ML Platform (30+ active users)
 MLOps Workflow Demonstration
 Academic & Portfolio Projects

-🎯 Project Goals
+## 🎯 Project Goals
 This project aims to simplify the machine learning lifecycle by integrating AutoML and MLOps concepts into a single easy-to-use platform, while enforcing proper ML methodology to prevent data leakage.

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!

-Fork the repository
+1. Fork the repository
-Create a feature branch
+2. Create a feature branch
-Commit your changes
+3. Commit your changes
-Push to your branch
+4. Push to your branch
-Open a Pull Request
+5. Open a Pull Request

-does this satisfied resume and sop ? did u verify as im applying top 5 mscs unis usa
----